How Much Do UX Designers Make? UX/UI Salary Report (2022 Update)

 Despite these disparities, one trend remains clear: with experience, UX professionals have the potential to generate six-figure incomes.

 So how can newcomers to the world of UX/UI tap into this potential?
-Learning what to expect is the first step toward a rewarding (and lucrative) career.
+Learning what to expect is the first step toward a rewarding (and) career.
 Keep reading to take a closer look at UX design salary statistics and trends.

 Let’s get this guac!